cross-js/cross-js/README.md

 - Node streams are not available in browser and Web streams are not available in Node.
 - Browserify node-stream will drag in the Buffer module as well and increase the size even more.
-- Using them will create a lot of overhead stuff you don't even need
+- Using them will create a lot of overhead stuff you don't even need.

 #### How then?

 Use iterator and/or asyncIterator.<br>
-That are the minumum you will need to be able to create a producer and a consumer that can be both readable and writable
+That are the minimum you will need to be able to create a producer and a consumer that can be both readable and writable

 ```js
 // ✗ avoid